Ford v Ferrari

 The story itself not only serves as some history to these guys, but more focused directly on the elevation of Ford outside of the standard car dealership to the powerhouse they are now along with the development of the GTO and more.
 While all the moments in the garage, offices and under the cars working is great it’s the races that amp things up.
 Sure you might already know or can easily figure out the direction of some of the race outcomes, they are so intense and fun to watch it will keep you on the edge of your seat.
 The different ways its shot allows you to see the race, but also other moments feel like part of the race and immerses you into the experience.

 I loved this movie so much more than I had expected.
-I believe this is another outing that both guys deserve some recognition during awards season, but even if they don’t it’s a must see great movie.
+I believe this is film that deserved all the recognition it got during awards season, but even if they hadn't it’s still a must see great movie.